 The consolidated statement of income reflects the Group's share of the results of operations of the associate or joint venture.
 Any change in other comprehensive income of those investees is presented as part of the Group's other comprehensive income.
 In addition, when there has been a change recognized directly in the equity of the associate or joint venture, the Group recognizes its share of any changes, when applicable, in the consolidated statement of changes in equity.
-Unrealized gains and losses resulting from transactions between the Group and the associate or joint venture.
+Unrealized gains and losses resulting from transactions between the Group and the associate or joint venture are eliminated to the extent of the interest in the associate or joint venture.